RCTI: Conception and establishment

 Peter Sondakh, Peter F. Gontha, and Bambang Trihatmodjo were the founders of RCTI.
 Sondakh first proposed the idea of establishing Indonesia's first private television network, though the government initially rejected his proposal.
-The project eventually gained support through his collaboration with Gontha and Bambang, and in 1986, President Suharto approved the initiative.
-In October 1987, following a series of consultations and negotiations in the House of Representatives, the state broadcaster TVRI lost its monopoly when the government permitted private television stations to begin operations, albeit with limited coverage.
+Along with proposing the idea of a private television network, the company was initially incorporated as an official public private corporate entity on 12 July 1985.
+The network's official birthday and corporate anniversary was later established on 24 August 1985, serving as a symbolic gift for TVRI with matching birth dates across different years—marking TVRI's 23rd broadcasting anniversary and 25th corporate anniversary, occurring shortly after the 40th anniversary of the Republic of Indonesia.
+The project eventually gained support through his collaboration with Gontha and Bambang, and in 1986, President Soeharto approved the initiative.
+On 28 October 1987, following a series of consultations and negotiations in the House of Representatives, the state broadcaster TVRI lost its monopoly when the government permitted private television stations to begin operations, albeit with limited coverage.

-PT Rajawali Citra Televisi Indonesia was officially established on 21 August 1987.
-TVRI appointed RCTI as the first "Initiator of the Limited Channel Broadcast" (Pelaksana Siaran Saluran Terbatas, or SST), and the network received its broadcasting licence on 22 February 1988.
+Following these developments, the company became an official registered corporate entity on 21 August 1987.
+TVRI appointed RCTI as the first "Initiator of the Limited Channel Broadcast" (Pelaksana Siaran Saluran Terbatas, or SST), and the network subsequently received its broadcasting licence on 22 February 1988.
 The government granted the licence as RCTI was the only SST applicant and was considered financially capable of investing over Rp20 billion.
 Additional considerations included the company's strong capital and its ability to secure the technological and strategic functions of television as an information medium.
 The licence allowed RCTI to operate for 20 years, with up to 18 hours of daily broadcasting time.